Loading...

 Choose Whole Grains

-Opt for whole-grain tortillas or brown rice instead of white rice or refined flour tortillas to help manage glucose levels.
+Opt for whole grain tortillas or brown rice instead of white flour tortillas or white rice, as they release sugars more slowly.

 Add Healthy Fats